Tarso Marques: Stock car racing

 In March 2022, it was announced that Marques would compete in the NASCAR Cup Series, driving the No. 79 Ford Mustang for Team Stange Racing on a part-time basis.
 His Cup Series debut, which was going to be in the race at Road America, had to be delayed as NASCAR would not approve him to make a Cup Series start without any prior experience in a stock car.
 As a result, TSR announced that they would field an entry for Marques in the NASCAR Xfinity Series race at the Indianapolis Road Course in order for him to be approved to race in the Cup Series, and his first Cup Series start would now be in the race at Watkins Glen.
 The team and Marques did not show up for the race weekend.
 Nothing has been heard from the team since then, and they ended up not running at all in 2022.

 Post-racing activities

 Television

 In 2012, Marques participated in the first edition of the reality show Amazônia, on Rede Record.

-In 2013, he became a contributor to the Auto Esporte program on TV Globo, covering topics related to vehicle customization.
+In 2013, Marques became a contributor to the Auto Esporte program on TV Globo, covering topics related to vehicle customization.

-In 2015, he debuted on the "Lata Velha" segment of TV Globo's Caldeirão do Huck, customizing a low-displacement motorcycle for the first time.
+In 2015, Marques debuted on the "Lata Velha" segment of TV Globo's Caldeirão do Huck, customizing a low-displacement motorcycle for the first time.
 The segment became part of the program's schedule, with Tarso Marques responsible for the vehicle transformations.
 Further he made TMC Custom Design Motorcycles, at Vila Olympia autoshop, including in 2018 the Dumont, a 300 hp V6 engine mounted on a structure between wheels without center hub.